ezagala/NYTreactApp/README.md

 Enter a search term, specify a start and end date and select search.
 Voila!

+Search results may also be saved for later reference.

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine.